na-stewart/sanic-security/README.md

 Sanic Security comes with two protocols for authorization: role based and wildcard based permissions.

-Role-based permissions is defined around roles and privileges.
+Role-based permissions is a policy-neutral access-control mechanism defined around roles and privileges.

 Wildcard permissions support the concept of multiple levels or parts.
 For example, you could grant a user the permission `printer:query`, `printer:query,delete`, and/or `printer:*`.